amaembo/streamex/README.md

 ## StreamEx changes the package name

-Since version 0.5.0 the package name is changed in from `javax.util.streamex` to `one.util.streamex`.
+Since version 0.5.0 the package name is changed from `javax.util.streamex` to `one.util.streamex`.
 The OSGi bundle name and Maven groupId are changed correspondingly.
 To migrate to StreamEx 0.5.0 you should:

 * Replace every occurrence of `javax.util.streamex` to `one.util.streamex` in your Java files and OSGi manifests.